Digital-Health-AI-Startup/expo/packages/expo-local-authentication/README.md

   </a>
 </p>

-Provides an API for FaceID and TouchID (iOS) or the Fingerprint API (Android) to authenticate the user with a face or fingerprint scan.
+Provides an API for FaceID and TouchID (iOS) or the Fingerprint API (Android) to authenticate the user with a face or fingerprint scan or the user's phone secret (ex. pin, password, swipe pattern).

 # API documentation